-Part-time boxer Rocky’s rags to riches tale shows us that with a positive attitude anyone who’s struggling can achieve their dreams if they work hard enough.
+Part-timer boxer Rocky's rags to riches tale show us that with a positive attitude anyone who's struggling can achieve their dreams if they work hard enough.

 The Summer after your GCSEs or A-levels is all about relaxing and enjoying life, and after your exams are over you’ll be free to do whatever you want.
 Spending a bit of time now planning and Googling, whether it be going on holiday with your friends, going to a festival, or even taking a gap year can work in your favour to motivate you to get the next few months over with as quickly as possible!

 3. Plan your life